-The present study found significant association between the transmission of COVID-19 and temperature in the temperate region, while there was no significant association between these two in the tropical region.
-A study from China showed that the COVID-19 transmission rate is decreased, with an increase in temperature in the temperate part of China (Shi et al. 2020).
-Shi et al. (2020) also found the cases of COVID-19 were higher within the 10°C temperature while it is considerably lower with more than 10°C. It might therefore appear that COVID-19 needs a 4°C of minimum level of temperature for smooth transmission.
-Also, in the temperate and subtropical regions, COVID-19 transmission was lower when the temperature remains below 10°C. Possibly, in these regions, the unfavorable temperature keeps people inside their homes, and ‘social distancing’ was maintained.
-Therefore, the temperature might have played a significant role in the dispersion of the virus in the temperate and subtropical regions (Lowen et al. 2007).
-While the average temperature was not associated with COVID-19 transmission in the tropical region, the temperature seasonality and mean diurnal temperature become important for the transmission in the region.
-Other than these climatic parameters, socio-demographic and health measures, i.e., an overcrowded population, a significant number of slum populations, inadequate hygiene and sanitation to implementing public health measures influencing more to the intensity of COVID-19 spread in the tropical countries, like India and Brazil (Rukmini 2020; Kirby 2020).
-Moreover, the disease control policy has unique problems, including being chronically under-funded and its patchy public health system (Rukmini 2020).
+Our results confirm a significant association between COVID-19 transmission risks and temperature in the temperate region, while there was no significant association between these two in the tropical region.
+A study from China showed that the COVID-19 transmission rate decreased with an increase in temperature in the temperate part of China (Shi et al. 2020).
+Shi et al. (2020) also found that the cases of COVID-19 were higher within the 10°C temperature, and considerably lower in regions with more than 10°C. It might therefore appear that COVID-19 needs a minimum temperature of 4°C for smooth transmission.
+Also, in the temperate and subtropical regions, COVID-19 transmission was lower when the temperature remained below 10°C. It is likely that the unfavorable temperature in these regions kept people inside their homes, maintaining ‘social distancing’.
+Therefore, temperature might have played a significant role in the dispersion of the virus in the temperate and subtropical regions (Lowen et al. 2007).
+While the average temperature was not associated with COVID-19 transmission in the tropical region, the temperature seasonality and mean diurnal temperature become important for disease transmission in the region.
+Other than these climatic parameters, socio-demographic and health measures play a role, for example, an overcrowded population, dwelling in slum areas, inadequate hygiene and sanitation, in accelerating the rate of COVID-19 spread in the tropical countries such as India and Brazil (Rukmini 2020; Kirby 2020).
+Moreover, the disease control measures fail because of chronically under-funded and patchy public health systems (Rukmini 2020).

-Since various parameters of temperature were associated differently with the outbreak in different climatic regions such as the temperate and tropical zones, it may also vary over regional/country levels due to changes in geographical and ecological settings.
+COVID-19 outbreak varies across different climatic regions such as the temperate and tropical zones, but it may also vary by region or country due to topographical and ecological changes.
 Moreover, this discrepancy might be due to the differences of environmental characteristics among cities and our climate-zone level results are averaged estimates of each location within certain region (Lin et al. 2014).
-The heterogeneity across climate zones exists and it should be cautious to generalize their results.
-Thus, the regional level analysis of heterogeneous climatic associations with the transmission is equally necessary along the global assessments.
+The extent of heterogeneity in disease transmission across climate zones is evident.
+However, a generalization of this result warrants caution.
+Thus, the regional level analysis of heterogeneous climatic associations with the transmission is equally necessary along with global assessments.